prometheus-operator/prometheus-operator/Documentation/thanos.md

 images: []
 draft: false
 description: Thanos and the Prometheus Operator.
-date: "2021-03-08T08:49:31+00:00"
 ---

-*Note: This guide is valid for Prometheus Operator v0.28+ and Thanos v0.2+ and above.*

 [Thanos](https://github.com/thanos-io/thanos/) is a set of components that can be composed into a highly available, multi Prometheus metric system with potentially unlimited storage capacity, if your Object Storage allows for it.

-Before continuing with Prometheus Operator Thanos integration, it is recommended to read more about Thanos in the [documentation](https://thanos.io/tip/thanos/getting-started.md/).
+Before continuing with Prometheus Operator Thanos integration, it is recommended to read more about Thanos in the official [documentation](https://thanos.io/tip/thanos/getting-started.md/).

 ## What does the Prometheus Operator help with?

-Prometheus Operator operates `Prometheus` and optionally `ThanosRuler` components.
+Prometheus Operator can manage:
-Other Thanos components, such as the querier and store gateway, must be configured separately.
-The Thanos system integrates with Prometheus by adding a Thanos sidecar to each Prometheus instance.
-The Thanos sidecar can be configured directly in the `Prometheus` CRD.
-This Sidecar can hook into the Thanos querying system as well as **optionally** back up your data in object storage.
+* the Thanos sidecar component with the `Prometheus` custom resource definition.
+Deployed within the Prometheus pod, it can hook into the Thanos querying system as well as **optionally** back up your data to object storage.
+* Thanos Ruler instances with the `ThanosRuler` custom resource definition.

-Each component other than the sidecar and `ThanosRuler` is deployed independently of the Prometheus Operator and its Thanos configuration.
+Other Thanos components such the Querier, the Receiver, the Compactor and the Store Gateway should be deployed independently of the Prometheus Operator and its Thanos configuration.
 The
 [kube-thanos](https://github.com/thanos-io/kube-thanos/) project has some starting points for other Thanos components deployments.

-In short, for the Thanos integration using the Prometheus Operator to work correctly you will need to have these extra components installed and configured.

 ## Prometheus Custom Resource with Thanos Sidecar

 The `Prometheus` CRD has support for adding a Thanos sidecar to the Prometheus Pod.
-To enable the sidecar, reference the following examples.
+To enable the sidecar, reference the following example.

-This is the simplest configuration change that needs to be made to your Prometheus Custom Resource, after creating the secret.
+This is the simplest configuration change that needs to be made to your Prometheus resource.

 ```yaml
 ...